rjwills28/machine-status/README.md

 The `/src` directory contains the main code of the Machine Status application.
 Most notable of this are the `app.tsx` and `index.tsx` files which contain the configuration for starting the app, and which version should be started.
 Alongside this, there is also

 - `/customDisplays/` directory.
-This contains any `.tsx` files or CSS that are needed for the additional webpages needcustom displays are extra webpages that are displayed as extensions for beamlines.
+This contains any `.tsx` files or CSS that are needed for the additional webpages.
 - `/components/` directory.
 This contains the `.tsx` and `.css` for the Header and Footer

 ### /public